Rundiz/rundiz-template-for-admin/README.md

 # Rundiz template for admin

 Rundiz template for admin is the HTML template and CSS, JS set for admin page layout.
-It also come with essential components that mostly administrator application have to use.
+It also come with essential components that administrator application have to use.

 <abbr title="Rundiz template for admin">RDTA</abbr> support modern browsers such as Firefox, Google Chrome, Microsoft Edge, Opera, Safari, Vivaldi in all OS.